In the aftermath of disasters, follows unscrupulous individuals looking to take advantage of vulnerable victims and their money.

-Hiring contractors in general, is risky business if you don’t know what to look for and don’t understand the contracting process.
+Hiring contractors, in general, is a risky business if you don’t know what to look for and don’t understand the contracting process.
 Natural disaster victims especially need to take their time to do the necessary research and background checks on potential contractors for their project.

 The following 5 steps will help guide homeowners through the task of contracting for their rebuilding projects.

 1. First off, beware of unsolicited offers to repair your home.
 Expect individuals to be knocking on your door or leaving business cards on your property.

 -Consumers need to thoroughly vet the individual and company by checking for online complaints, which can be done by googling their names.
 Also, check the BBB and sites like RipOffReport, and ComplaintsBoard to name a few.
 Be sure to check licensing and complaint history with the Contractors State License Board in your state.

 2. Ask the contractor for proof of insurance such as a Surety Bond which most states require contractors in order to be licensed.
 Workmans Comp, if they have employees, and general liability insurance or builders risk insurance is not mandated, but ethical contractors carry as a precaution.
 Verify coverage by getting copies of certificates and contact the carriers to ensure they are current.

 3. Understand how much a contractor can legally ask for to begin a project.

 – Never pay a large sum of money upfront, especially the entire amount, and never pay in cash.
 Research and negotiate a reasonable payment schedule.
 Remember, unlicensed and out of state contractors will be canvassing neighborhoods offering deals and asking for large sums of money upfront.